zuestmedia/zmplugin/readme.txt

 = WP Login Options =
 Personalization options for the WordPress login form (wp-login.php).
 The login logo as well as the redirect destination can be customized.

-<sup>*</sup> only available in combination with [ZMT Themes](https://zmtheme.com/), e.g. Corporate or Modular
+<sup>*</sup> only available in combination with [ZMT Themes](https://zuestmedia.com/themes/), e.g. Corporate or Modular

 == Resources ==

-Learn more about ZM WordPress themes and plugins at [zmtheme.com](https://zmtheme.com/).
+Learn more about ZM WordPress themes and plugins [here](https://zuestmedia.com/).

-If you have any questions or need help, visit the [documentation page](https://zmtheme.com/documentation/).
+If you have any questions or need help, visit the [help page](https://zuestmedia.com/help/).

 You can also find us on [Github](https://github.com/zuestmedia/)!

 == Frequently Asked Questions ==